pmlmodelling/oceanVal/docs/source/installing.rst

 If you want to quickly understand what oceanVal can do, you can run the following example in a Python script or Jupyter notebook.
 It should take a couple of minutes to run.

+Note: you should run this from an empty directory.

 .. code:: ipython3